This content has been machine translated dynamically.

 - Provide an index.

 - Add a comment that explains the purpose of the list.
-This step is optional, but is recommended because a descriptive comment is quite helpful in managing the list.
+This step is optional, but is recommended because a descriptive comment is helpful in managing the list.

 Similarly, you can create a Block_list and add the IP addresses that are to be considered malicious.